Supply Chain Management (SCM)

 SCM 325.
 Business Statistics.
 3 Hours.

 This course introduces students to statistical methods used in addressing real world business problems.
 Topics covered include sampling distributions, confidence intervals, hypothesis testing, simple regression, and mutliple regression.
 Appropriate computer resources will be used.
-Prerequisite: MATH 2342 and BCIS 1305.
+Prerequisite: MATH 1342.

 SCM 412.
 Transportation.
 3 Hours.